Hydro Aluminium Kurri Kurri Smelter

 - Interim storage of process wastes and contaminated soil

-- ECC construction and filling
+- ECC construction, filling and capping

-Demolition works were sequenced to manage contamination risks, with specific risks such as asbestos and PCBs managed by specialist subcontractors.
 Over 80 separate Work Method Statements were developed and implemented, taking 150,000 work hours over four years with zero lost time injuries.

-The lessons learnt on this project can be carried forward to provide a framework for best practice decommissioning, demolition and decontamination of large-scale industrial facilities into the future.
+The lessons learnt on this project can be carried forward to provide a framework for best practice decommissioning, demolition and decontamination of other large-scale industrial facilities into the future.

 Want to know more?